 The syncing process was also less than reliable, and the lack of local storage made me feel like I didn’t have full control over my notes.

-Modern OneNote alternatives for Mac come with better features like markdown support, AI features, and integration with other Apple apps.
+Modern OneNote alternatives for Mac come with better features like Markdown support, AI features, and integration with other Apple apps.

 The world of note-taking apps for Mac is rich and diverse, and the best OneNote alternative for Mac for you depends on your needs and budget.
 You might be a writer working on your next masterpiece, a student planning research, or a project manager checking in with a team.
 There’s a tool out there that’s a perfect fit for you.

-You can find all of these apps on Setapp, a platform that gives you access to 260+ Mac and iOS apps with a single subscription.
+You can choose an app from the best alternatives list, or go with the additional apps I mentioned, like SideNotes, Studies, NotePlan, Ulysses, and MarginNote, which are equally awesome.
+You can find all of these apps on Setapp, a platform that gives you access to 270+ Mac and iOS apps with a single subscription.
 It's a powerful tool-treasure for your Mac that can help you unlock the full potential of your device, and there's also a free seven-day trial.
+Get 270+ Apps.

 FAQs